 Practice being mindful

 Working remotely can look an infinite number of ways, from posting up on a quiet beach somewhere, to plugging into a major international city, to secluding yourself in a quaint mountain town.
 Regardless of where you’re working, it’s always worthwhile to practice the art of mindfulness.
 But since mindfulness can also come in many different forms, it’s up to you whether you want to begin your day with ten minutes of focused silence, or take a midday break to calm your mind and collect your thoughts.

 However you go about it, practicing being mindful makes it possible to feel at home in your body and more grounded in your work, especially when you’re far away from all that’s familiar.

 Get in the habit of saying ‘no’

 Like it or not, there’s really no way to maintain a slow work mentality without getting in the habit of saying ‘no’ from time to time.
 When we aim to please those around us by readily accepting every invitation or impending offer, we miss out on the chance to pause, and breathe, and offer ourselves some much needed grace.
-As you’re working remotely, be sure to pass on things that feel impractical, or unproductive, or outside of your personal bandwidth, and instead try to protect your wellbeing at every level.
+As you’re tele-commuting, be sure to pass on things that feel impractical, or unproductive, or outside of your personal bandwidth, and instead try to protect your wellbeing at every level.